reTHINK-project/specs/group-communication/readme.md

 In the following step-by-step description:

-1. First, the `Peer Conference App` will issue a request message to the `Peer conference Hyperty` asking to join a specific room, given that it knows already the `roomId` and the `serverHypertyURL` or it may search for existing Conference servers before it interacts with them.
+1. First, the `Peer Conference App` will issue a request message to the `Peer conference Hyperty` asking to join a specific room, given that it knows already the `roomId` and the `serverHypertyURL` or it may search for existing Conference server Hyperties instances according to the [hyperty discovery mechanism](https://github.com/reTHINK-project/specs/blob/master/dynamic-view/discovery/hyperty-discovery.md) in order to interacts with them.
 Otherwise, it requests the creation of a new room.
 Besides, provisioning for options is possible.
 2. The `Peer Conference hyperty` will get the local description of the peer issuing the request message.
 3. Next, the hyperty will ask the `Syncher` to create communication object schema, for which is reporter(owner).
 Simultaneously, it's an observer of the room communication object (description will be provided about this Server side communication data object) involved in the communication.
 4. The `Syncher` sends create communication object request to the `Server Conference Hyperty` through the `Message Bus`.